web-platform-tests/rfcs/rfcs/interop_2022.md

 - A brief description of each focus area, with links to specs, tests on wpt.fyi, and documentation on MDN.

 Additional features might be added, see https://github.com/web-platform-tests/interop-2022/issues/45 for discussion.

-### How to nominate an area

-_The time to nominate areas has already passed._

-To propose an area for inclusion Interop 2022, comment on the [pull request](https://github.com/web-platform-tests/rfcs/pull/99) and provide as much as possible of the following information:

-- How widely used is this feature?
-For example, [use counters](https://www.chromestatus.com/metrics/feature/popularity), [HTTP Archive](https://httparchive.org/) and [State of CSS](https://2020.stateofcss.com/en-US/features/) can help.
-- Is this area a problem for web developers?
-For example, survey data and browser bug counts can help.
-- Current test results on wpt.fyi

 ## Background